rs-ipfs/rust-ipfs/README.md

 ### Contributing

 See [the contributing docs](./CONTRIBUTING.md) for more info.

-You can also back the project financially by reaching out or by becoming a backer on [OpenCollective](https://opencollective.com/rs-ipfs)

 If you have any questions on the use of the library or other inquiries, you are welcome to submit an issue.